3D-DeepLearning-RG/3D-DeepLearning-RG.github.io/index.md

 Welcome to the **3D Deep Learning Reading Group**.
 We are an online community that meets every other week to discuss the latest developments in 3D Deep Learning and their applications in the virtual and physical world.
 We are particularly interested in **3D Gaussian Splatting, Neural Fields, Implicit Representations, 3D Reconstruction and Generation, 3D in Robotics and VR/AR**, among other topics.
 Please check a curated list of resources at the end of the page.
 We welcome all suggestions on the reading group and paper discussion.
 Join us to stay current on this exciting field!

 <div class="rounded-rectangle">
-<span style='font-weight: 700'>Time:</span> 6:00-7:00pm Wednesdays, London time (GMT+01) - Flexible <br>
+<span style='font-weight: 700'>When:</span> Usually on Wednesdays, 5:00-6:00 PM London time, but it's flexible<br>
-<span style='font-weight: 700'>Zoom link:</span> shared on Slack (read below)
+<span style='font-weight: 700'>Where:</span> Link shared on Slack in the #reading_group channel (see details below)
 </div>

 <br>
 ## <font color='#8EA7E9'>#</font> Join us

-Join our reading group!
 We have a dedicated group on Slack in the Neural Fields workspace, where we coordinate our meetings and discussions.

 <div style="display: block;text-align: center;">
     <a href="https://join.slack.com/t/neuralfields/shared_invite/zt-2g0gtol8l-PgiDnHmCpWVidYzXypO7_Q" class="touch-rectangle">Join here</a>